 Small amounts of cash can also go to the surviving spouse (or, if there is no surviving spouse, to the children or more distant relatives) without probate, in certain situations:

 Life insurance payable to the estate.
-If an insurance company owes the deceased person's estate up to $11,000 in life insurance benefits, and the personal representative of the estate doesn’t claim it within 60 days after the death, the company may pay the money to the surviving spouse without probate court approval.
+If an insurance company owes the deceased person's estate up to $11,000 in life insurance benefits, and the personal representative of the estate doesn't claim it within 60 days after the death, the company may pay the money to the surviving spouse or another close family member without probate court approval.
 (20 Pa.
 Cons.
 Stat.
 Ann. § 3101.)

 To begin the small estate process, the executor of the estate files a written request with the local probate court, asking to use the simplified procedure.
 The court may permit the executor to distribute the deceased person's assets without going through all the parts of regular probate.